KBlixt/subcleaner/README.md

 With the subcleaner.conf file installed you can modify the settings within it. the config file contains instructions what each of the settings does.

-### Regex:
-Under the regex directory you can set up custom language profiles with regex for ad detection.
-If you need help to set up custom profiles there is a README in the directory to guide you.

-### If you make a useful regex profile for a non-default language, PLEASE let me know!
-I'll review it and add it to the included default profiles.
-And it'll help out others that use that language. :)
 __________________